Waterberg Plateau Park: Ecology and geology

+The mountain is surrounded by savannah rangeland, with a high prevalence of woody plant encroachment, which reduces overall biodiversity in the area.

 Human habitation

 The first human inhabitants were the San people, who left rock engravings believed to be several thousand years old.
 A small tribe of the San were still living their traditional lifestyle on the plateau until the late 1960s.

 The foothills were the site of one of the major turning points in Namibia's history.
 In 1904, in the Battle of Waterberg, the Herero people lost their last and greatest battle against German Colonial forces in the Herero and Namaqua Wars.
 Subsequently, in the Herero and Namaqua Genocide, nearly two thirds of the Herero population lost their lives, and about one thousand could escape to British Bechuanaland (now Botswana), where they received asylum.
 The graves of German soldiers who lost their lives at Waterberg can still be viewed near the Bernabe De La Bat rest camp at the base of the park.